Four thousand run from the bulls in Virginia event

 In nearly all the runs held during the day, the bulls started slowly and then quickly accelerated to a stampede-like pace.

-The Virginia run was set on the grounds of the Virginia Motorsport Park, a drag strip south of Richmond that offered spectators State Fair food such as fried Oreos and foot-long corn dogs.
+The Virginia run was set on the grounds of the Virginia Motorsport Park, a drag strip south of Richmond.

 Animals rights groups, such as PETA, have protested the Great Bull Run, saying the events puts stress on the animals.